sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ### 3. Holding the payment (escrow) and payout to the seller

-Sharetribe Flex provides a secure system for payments.
+The New Sharetribe provides a secure system for payments.
 When a booking is made, the payment is held in escrow until the service or item is delivered.
 After the delivery, and the confirmation from the buyer, the payment is released to the seller.
 This creates trust and assurance